Cyber Monday headphone deals 2021: Cheap AirPods, Bose, Sony earbuds and more

 We're seeing deep discounts on wireless earbuds, over-ear and on-ear headphones at several retailers.
 It's not too late to save big on top audio wearables from Apple, Beats, Bose, Jabra, JBL, Sony and more.

-If you were hoping for a price drop on Apple headphones, there are plenty of AirPods pre-Cyber Monday deals to be had at the moment.
+If you were hoping for a price drop on Apple headphones, there are plenty of early AirPods Cyber Monday deals to be had at the moment.

 Pre-Cyber Monday headphone deals are known to offer the best discounts of the year, and so far major retailers have not failed to impress.
 Amazon, Best Buy and Walmart are offering pre-Cyber Monday deals.
 Not to be outdone, Target is holding a site-wide Holiday Best Deals sale.